YugamSachdeva/python-basics/README.md

 # Python Basics 🐍

-This repository contains my Python learning journey.
+This repository represents my Python learning journey.
-I created this repo to practice Python fundamentals, improve logic building, and work on basic DSA problems step by step.
+I created this repo to practice Python fundamentals, build logical thinking, and understand how core concepts work together.

-All programs here are written while learning and revising concepts, so the code is simple, readable, and easy to understand.
+All the programs here are written during learning and revision, keeping the code simple, clean, and easy to understand.

 ---

 ## 🚀 What I have practiced
 - Python data types and variables
+- Input and output handling
 - Conditional statements (if–else)
 - Loops (for loop, while loop)
 - Lists, tuples, and sets
 - Dictionary operations
 - User-defined functions
+- Exception handling
+- Working with Python modules
 - Basic DSA problems (arrays, searching, logic)

 ---